What is Subsurface Utility Engineering?

 “And then we can ask them, what is your next step?”
 Jonathan says.
 Subsurface Utility Engineering information can also provide critical design details to inform funding applications for infrastructure projects.

-SUE Quality Level B is the next step, where WithersRavenel technicians go into the field with electromagnetic and Ground Penetrating Radar (GPR) equipment to accurately designate underground utilities throughout the project area.
+SUE Quality Level B is the next step.
+WithersRavenel technicians go into the field with electromagnetic and Ground Penetrating Radar (GPR) equipment to accurately designate underground utilities throughout the project area.
 Paint marks indicate where these utilities are within the field, then surveyed, using Conventional Survey methods, to accurately depict the utilities within AutoCAD, Microstation, ORD, or other drafting platforms.
 Clients then have an accurate horizontal map of all the utilities within a certain project area.
 Jonathan says the majority of WithersRavenel SUE projects advance to Level B.

-SUE Quality Level A is the most accurate, intensive SUE standard.
 Jonathan said Level A arises when engineers and designers know that, for example, a new water line or force main will be in close proximity or even crossing other utilities, such as a gas line.
 When you need to know the exact vertical location of a utility, only Level A will do.
-In this step, WithersRavenel technicians will perform Vacuum Excavation to uncover the target utility and provide information such as size, depth, material, and condition.
-To follow the ASCE Accredited SUE process, SUE Quality Level A would follow the horizontal mapping performed in SUE Quality Level B. The true SUE process is, again, compounding as you work from Quality Level D to Quality Level A.

 Saving money, saving time, saving lives